MichaelAquilina/Resume/README.md

     * High Performance / Parallel Computing
     * Autonomous Systems (Evolutionary Algorithms, Reinforcement Learning)
     * Cloud Computing
-* Obtained “HPC Elite” award from a “High Performance Computing” course for producing one of the fastest submitted solutions for 2D Fluid Simulation using OpenMP, OpenMPI and OpenCL.
+* Obtained “HPC Elite” award from a “High Performance Computing” course for producing one of the fastest submitted solutions for 2D Fluid Simulation using OpenMP, OpenMPI and OpenCL
 * Developed a Particle Filter System for a Robotics coursework in a team which came first from the entire cohort (100% grade)
 * Funded by “MasterIT!”
-Government Scholarship (Malta Ministry for Education and Employment).
+Government Scholarship (Malta Ministry for Education and Employment)

 #### University of Malta (2007-2011)
 **B.Sc.
 (ICT) Computer Science and Artificial Intelligence**

 * 2nd Upper Class
-* Strong focus on Artificial Intelligence with a solid background in Computer Science.
+* Strong focus on Artificial Intelligence with a solid background in Computer Science
-* Spent first 2 years also enrolled in a B.Sc Mathematics course which gave me a strong analytical and mathematical mindset.
+* Spent first 2 years also enrolled in a B.Sc Mathematics course which gave me a strong analytical and mathematical mindset
-* Developed a technique for “Automatic Road Extraction from High Resolution Satellite Images” using Artificial Neural Networks and Image Processing techniques (Final Year Project / Thesis).
+* Developed a technique for “Automatic Road Extraction from High Resolution Satellite Images” using Artificial Neural Networks and Image Processing techniques (Final Year Project / Thesis)
-* Obtained 2nd Place in the national finals for the Microsoft Imagine Cup hosted by the University.
+* Obtained 2nd Place in the national finals for the Microsoft Imagine Cup hosted by the University

 ---